kyoto skyline with a pagoda in the background

 • entrance fee: free

-• open: 9am to 5pm (until 4:30 from November to mid March); closed on days with heavy rain or snow
+• open: 9 am to 4 pm; closed on days with heavy rain or snow

 Getting around Kyoto during this 2 day itinerary